shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 **Sensitive Authentication Data (SAD) includes:**

 * Full track data (magnetic stripe data or equivalent data on a chip)
 * Card verification code
 * PINs/PIN block

 **Card Data Environment (CDE) includes:**

 * System components, people, and processes that store, process, and transmit CHD and/or SAD
 * System components that may not store, process, transmit CHD or SAD but have unrestricted access to system components that do store, process, transmit CHD or SAD
 * System components, people, or processes that could impact the security of the CDE.

-### PCI Terms are Not Interchangeable

-PCI has also re-inforced its use of different terms for different types of data processed during payment card transactions.
-These are specified on purpose, due to different parts of the standard being very specific on the various security requirements for different data elements.

-For example- if PCI DSS states that the PAN needs encrypted, they are only requiring encryption of PAN and not the broader family of cardholder data.
+{: .box-warning} **PCI Terms are Not Interchangeable**:  PCI has also reinforced its use of different terms for different types of data processed during payment card transactions.
+Different terms are purposely used to provide context around the security requirements required for the various data elements present in payment card transaction processing. <br>For example- if PCI DSS states that the PAN needs encrypted, they are only requiring encryption of PAN and not the broader family of cardholder data.

 **Relationship between PCI DSS and PA DSS**